MCLegoMan/mclmaf2024/README.md

 Licensed under LGPL-3.0-or-later.

 **This mod is not affiliated with/endorsed by Mojang Studios or Microsoft.**
+The Minecraft Logo, name, and some game assets are property of Mojang Studios and fall under Minecraft EULA.